WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Experiments

-\paragraph{Analysis of Dual-stream Multi-domain Backbone} To confirm the efficiency of the proposed dual-stream multi-domain backbone, which extracts infrared features by ADWT and RGB features by CNN, the evaluation on the performance of different backbone combinations has been carried out and summarized in Table \ref{Tab. branch}.
-Meanwhile, feature maps corresponding to these combinations are quantitatively visualized in Fig. \ref{Fig. Features in Backbones}.
-Specifically, the backbone with dual CNN subnetworks in the first row of Table \ref{Tab. branch} simply replaces the origin ADWT subnetwork in infrared branch with CNN subnetwork.
-For the backbone with dual ADWT subnetworks in the second row of Table \ref{Tab. branch}, two symmetrical CE layers are applied both for the two ADWT subnetworks in CMRF module.
+\paragraph{Different Backbone Types} To confirm the efficiency of the proposed dual-stream backbone, which extracts infrared features by MoWE and RGB features by general neural layers, the evaluation on the performance of different backbone combinations has been carried out and summarized in Table \ref{Tab. branch}.
+The backbone with dual CNN subnetworks in the first row of Table \ref{Tab. branch} simply replaces the origin MoWE subnetwork in infrared branch with CNN subnetwork.
+For the backbone with dual MoWE subnetworks in the second row of Table \ref{Tab. branch}, two symmetrical CE layers are applied for both subnetworks in CMRF module.
+The backbone of WCCNet is shown in the gray row.

-Table \ref{Tab. branch} reveals an apparent $18.8$\% increase in precision when substituting backbone with paired ADWT-CNN subnetworks of WCCNet by backbone with paired CNN-ADWT subnetworks.
-Moreover, there are a noteworthy $35.6$\% reduction in inference time and a $7.4$\% increase in accuracy when backbone with dual CNN subnetworks is replaced with backbone with paired CNN-ADWT subnetworks.
-Therefore, ADWT is more efficient to extract infrared features than CNN.
-It is also evidenced in Fig. \ref{Fig. Features in Backbones} that, compared with the infrared features extracted by CNN subnetwork, the ones extracted by ADWT subnetwork exhibit more distinct and clearer responses to targets both in daytime and at night.
-The main reason lays in the fact that there are rich contour features inherent in high-frequency components of infrared images which are perfectly suited for ADWT subnetwork to extract.
-However, a significant decline in accuracy occurs when dual ADWT subnetworks are applied not only to infrared images but also RGB images, which is further supported by the top two rows in Fig. \ref{Fig. Features in Backbones} that CNN subnetwork extracted more distinguished features for RGB modality than ADWT.
-The above observation shows again that ADWT subnetwork owns stronger feature representation ability to extract contour features from infrared images, while CNN subnetwork performs better at extracting rich textures from RGB images.
-Consequently, it demonstrates the superiority of our dual-stream multi-domain backbone, which differentially extract features in different domain.
+Table \ref{Tab. branch} reveals an apparent $12.69$\% decrease in precision when reversing the paired CNN-MoWE subnetworks of WCCNet.
+Moreover, there are a noteworthy $37.20$\% reduction in inference time and a $6.36$\% increase in accuracy when backbone with dual CNN subnetworks is replaced with backbone with paired CNN-MoWE subnetworks.
+Therefore, MoWE is more efficient to extract infrared features than CNN.
+It is also evidenced in Fig. \ref{Fig. Features in Backbones} that, compared with the infrared features extracted by CNN, the approximation features extracted by MoWE exhibit more distinct and clearer responses to targets both in daytime and at night.
+However, a significant decline in accuracy occurs when dual-MoWE subnetworks are applied, which is further supported by daytime scenarios in Fig. \ref{Fig. Features in Backbones} that CNN subnetwork extracted more distinguished features for RGB modality than MoWE.
+The above observation shows the great significance to asymmetrically build dual-stream wavelet-cooperative backbone which differentially extracts features in different domain.